emrahbeydilli/react-test/README.md

-# Getting Started with Create React App
+# The Complete Web Developer in 2022: Zero to Mastery Udemy: Exercise: Building a React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).